UBC-MDS/pyedahelper/README.md

 |Data Visualization|Python| [Altair](https://altair-viz.github.io/)

-**How will our package compare to the previous existing packages/functions?**
+**How will `pyedahelper` compare to the previous existing packages/functions?**

-The pyedahelper package aims to provide an user friendly experience by reducing the code needed to conduct an exploratory data analysis, specifically for identifying outliers, imputing missing data, and generating visualizations for relations and correlations
+The `pyedahelper` package aims to provide an user friendly experience by reducing the code needed to conduct an exploratory data analysis, specifically for identifying outliers, imputing missing data, and generating visualizations for relations and correlations

 The fast_plot function leverages the Altair library in Python, however it improves on it by giving the user the ease to change plot type by changing an argument, and including error handling to ensure appropriate column types for certain plots.
-Also the "seaborn" Python package has similar functions in creating the correlation matrix.
-However, our function for correlation analysis provides a more user-friendly (less coding) experience and makes it easier to select the columns (features) for the analysis.
+Also the seaborn Python package has similar functions in creating the correlation matrix.
+However, the function for correlation analysis provides a more user-friendly (less coding) experience and makes it easier to select the columns (features) for the analysis.
 It will filter out of the categorical columns and only perform the analysis on the numeric columns.
-On the other hand the Python packages "sklearn.impute" and "autoimpute" have a similar function to imputing missing data.
-However, our function is likely more convenient for the user as it involves less coding, requiring the user to simply select the method of imputation and the columns with missing data.
-Finally, in relation to outlier identification our package will create an integral solution by mixing current existing methods into a single function.
+On the other hand, the Python packages sklearn.impute and autoimpute have a similar function to imputing missing data.
+However, the fast_missing_impute function is likely more convenient for the user as it involves less coding, requiring the user to simply select the method of imputation and the columns with missing data.
+Finally, in relation to outlier identification, the fast_outlier_id function will create an integral solution by mixing current existing methods into a single function.
 It will automatize the usage of Z-score and Interquantile methods to identify outliers.

 ### Dependencies
 - python == 3.7